[Interview] EU's Green Deal mastermind: 'We have to succeed'

 Their data shows that with current growth rates, solar and wind would reach 45 percent of global electricity generation by 2030 and 100 percent by 2033 (excluding transport and heating).

 "25,000 homes need solar panels every day in Europe to reach our climate target," Samsom said.
 "That may seem impossible now.
 But we install more new kitchens in Europe every day.
-So why not add some solar panels while we're at it?"
+So why not add some solar panels while we're at it?".

 The same will be possible for insulating homes, and building new wind farms, he believes.